 Despite this amazing ability to fly in the dark and catch tiny insects moving amongst the branches and leaves, bats occasionally mistake artificial fishing flies for the real thing.
 Often it’s a wingtip or the tail membrane that gets caught as you are casting, but occasionally bats are hooked in the mouth.
 So what do you do next?
 First of all, don’t panic.
 Whilst there is a small risk that bats may carry rabies, there are simple steps you can take to protect yourself and others (more information on rabies in UK bats).

-Avoid touching the bat with bare hands.
+Do not touch the bat with bare hands.
 A small proportion of bats in the UK carry a type of rabies virus, which can be transmitted through a bite or scratch or through contact between its saliva and an open wound or the mucous membranes of your eye, nose or mouth.
 If you need to handle the bat (alive or dead), wear protective gloves or wrap as much of the bat as possible in a cloth, especially the head and mouth.
-If you think you may have been bitten or scratched by a bat, wash the wound immediately and thoroughly (preferably with soap and water, and without scrubbing) and speak to your doctor as soon as you can – effective post-exposure vaccination is available.
+If you think you may have been bitten or scratched by a bat, wash the wound immediately and thoroughly (preferably with soap and water, and without scrubbing) and speak to your doctor as soon as you can – effective post-exposure vaccination is available (see our bats and rabies information page for more details).

 At this stage, or at any time if you are unsure of what to do, you can contact the National Bat Helpline.